habhab93/machine-structures/README.md

 project 3 (completed with Puneet Dewan):

 Part 1 of this project: memory allocation and SSE instructions made the biggest increases in gigaflops for the project.

+Part 2 of this project: using openMP and privatizing variables to be used efficiently to further increase gigaflops.

+Took about 8 hours.